A-Umali/Do.N.I.C.A/README.md

 streamline capabilities

 Text to Speech:
-I am using CereProc's CereVoice Cloud API for me to enable "realisitic" voices for better results
+I am using Amazon's Polly text so speech API for more realistic voices for me to test